 Things To Do In Salem, MA

 VISIT: The Salem Witch Museum.
-A coach-bus favorite, but for Salem newcomers interested in an overview of the Witch Trials, this museum accurately depicts what happened here in 1692 via an absorbing multi-media presentation.
-It seems a bit like payback to locate this tragic tale of religious and gender persecution in a former Church, but the setting makes for a riveting performance.
+A first stop for Salem newcomers interested in an overview of the Witch Trials, this museum accurately depicts what happened here in 1692 via an absorbing multi-media presentation.
+It seems a bit like payback to locate this tragic tale of religious and gender persecution in the 1846 First Church of Salem, but the setting makes for a riveting performance.
 A new exhibit, about Witch Hunts in our own time (McCarthyism, Japanese Internment during WWII and blaming the AID epidemic on the gay community) adds another dimension.
 Open daily 10-5 with extended July, Aug. and Oct hours, $13 adults, $10 kids.

 SEE: The Bewitched Statue.
 Due to a mysterious studio fire in Hollywood, production of the hit TV show, Bewitched, moved to Salem for three weeks in 1970.
 Known as the “Salem Sagas” the show’s presence here brought national attention to Salem and kicked local tourism into high gear.
 It’s been high-flying ever since.